 The impact of hail can potentially damage your roof and other related structures such as gutters and flashings.
 After a hailstorm, look for dents, pock marks and distortions particularly of your eavestroughing as well as fractures and circular patterns of asphalt showing through on your roofing shingles where granules may have been removed.

-When hailstones strike asphalt shingles, the angle of impact will determine whether a fracture or pock mark where the granules have been removed and the underlying asphalt layer is left exposed as shown at left will result.
+When hailstones strike asphalt shingles, the angle of impact will determine whether a fracture or pock mark where the granules have been removed and the underlying asphalt layer is left exposed as shown below will result.
 In either case, hail can cause damage severe enough to warrant a roof replacement.
 Other signs of hail damage occur on gutters, as shown by the dents and distortion in the photo at right.